 If we use someone’s vulnerable moments against them, we’re diminishing the bravery they operated with.
 Positions are vulnerable because they cannot be defended.
 They are easy to attack and benefit from.
 If you choose to derive benefit from those who show their vulnerability to the world, you’ll be perceived as cowardly.
 Not only will you make the ones in question hate you, but onlookers will be exposed to your tendency to exploit the weak.
 The benefit you gain will be short-lived, and people will label you as exploitative and self-serving.

 Protect the bravery of those who show their vulnerability, and try to reward it.
 If people express their vulnerability in the wrong ways, do not yearn to punish as much as to teach.
 Protect those who pour their hearts out and who show real emotion to the world.
 They are valuable to you and others around them.
-The vulnerable are those who come up with the best jokes, give the most heartfelt speeches, and teach us the most important lessons.
-The vulnerable start movements, they change societies.
+The vulnerable, are those who come up with the best jokes, give the most heartfelt speeches, and teach us the most important lessons.
+The vulnerable start movements, they change culture.
 They are to be listened to and protected, even if you don’t agree with what they present or preach.
 The malicious opportunist will be shunned – they will win one battle at the expense of making the ones to come more difficult.
-Should you profit from others’ vulnerable state, you will not escape living through vulnerable moments of your own.
-Your vulnerability will be put under a microscope, and cracks in your armor will be pried open with full force.
+If you profit from others’ vulnerable state, you will not escape living through vulnerable moments of your own.
+Your future vulnerability will be put under a microscope, and chinks in your armor will be pried open with full force.